oscarracuna/oscarracuna/README.md

 -> I switched careers from language services to IT.
--> Never again interpreter, foverer language nerd.
--> Currently learning everything I can put my hands on.
+-> Currently learning Python and Go Lang.
 -> linkedin.com/in/oscarracuna